SupraSummus/parglare/docs/getting_started.md

     LR parser is faster as the GLR machinery brings a significant overhead.
-So, the general advice is to stick to the LR parsing until you are sure that you need additional power of GLR, i.e. either you need more than one token of lookahead or your language is inherently ambiguous. pglr tool will help you in investigating why you have LR conflicts in your grammar and there are some nice [disambiguation features](./lr_parsing.md#resolving-conflicts) in parglare
+So, the general advice is to stick to the LR parsing until you are sure that you need additional power of GLR, i.e. either you need more than one token of lookahead or your language is inherently ambiguous. there are some nice [disambiguation features](./lr_parsing.md#resolving-conflicts) in parglare
     that will help you resolve some of those conflicts.